 As you can see, there is a lot of training that you can do with your seven- or eight-week-old puppy.
 And while you can wait for training, your puppy is ready and able to learn quickly right now.

-I will be posting weekly on the training we are doing with Bubba, so you can get a week-by-week snapshot of how we raise and train a puppy up to be a excellent, responsive hunting or competition dog as well as a well-mannered family dog.
+I will be posting weekly on the training we are doing so you can get a week-by-week snapshot of how we raise and train a puppy up to be a excellent, responsive hunting or competition dog as well as a well-mannered family dog.

 If you are struggling or need additional help with your new puppy, you can email me (ottertailkennels@gmail.com) or just give me a call (651-303-6459).
 I would be happy to discuss your goals for your retriever and tell you about the programs I offer.